TykTechnologies/tyk-charts/tyk-control-plane/README.md

 #### Deploy additional gateway groups

 `tyk-control-plane` chart manages one Gateway Deployment in the same namespace as Tyk Dashboard.
-You can flexibly deploy additional gateways using `tyk-gateway` component chart.
+You can flexibly deploy additional gateways using `tyk-data-plane` umbrella chart.
 With gateway sharding, it is useful for:
 - Deploy Gateways in different networks,
 - Deploy Gateways with different resources and autoscaling parameters,
 - Allow different teams to manage their own Gateway instances in their own namespace.

-Here is an example configuration for `tyk-gateway` `values.yaml`.
+Here is an example configuration for `tyk-data-plane` `values.yaml`.
 ```yaml
 global:
   redis: